Borneo: Early history

 Stone pillars bearing inscriptions in the Pallava script, found in Kutai along the Mahakam River in East Kalimantan and dating to around the second half of the 4th century, constitute some of the oldest evidence of Hindu influence in Southeast Asia.
 By the 14th century, Borneo became a vassal state of Majapahit (in present-day Indonesia), later changing its allegiance to the Ming dynasty of China.
-Pre-Islamic Sulu, then known locally as Lupah Sug, stretched from Palawan and the Sulu archipelago at the Philippines; to Sabah, Eastern, and Northern Kalimantan in Borneo.
-The Sulu empire rose as a rebellion and reaction against former Majapahit Imperialism against Sulu which Majapahit briefly occupied.
-The religion of Islam entered the island in the 10th century, following the arrival of Muslim traders who later converted many indigenous peoples in the coastal areas.
+Pre-Islamic Sulu, then known as Lupah Sūg, stretched from Palawan and the Sulu Archipelago in the Philippines, to Sabah, Eastern, and Northern Kalimantan in Borneo.
+The Sulu Empire rose as a rebellion and reaction against the Majapahit, which had briefly occupied its territory.
+Islam arrived in the 10th century, brought by Muslim traders who later converted many indigenous peoples in the coastal areas.

 The Sultanate of Brunei declared independence from Majapahit following the death of the Majapahit emperor in the mid-14th century.
-During its golden age under Bolkiah from the 15th to the 17th century, the Bruneian sultanate ruled almost the entire coastal area of Borneo (lending its name to the island due to its influence in the region) and several islands in the Philippines.
+During its golden age under the Bolkiah from the 15th to the 17th century, the Bruneian sultanate ruled almost the entire coastal area of Borneo (lending its name to the island due to its influence in the region) and several islands in the southwestern Philippines.
 During the 1450s, Shari'ful Hashem Syed Abu Bakr, an Arab born in Johor, arrived in Sulu from Malacca.
-In 1457, he founded the Sultanate of Sulu; he titled himself as "Paduka Maulana Mahasari Sharif Sultan Hashem Abu Bakr".
-Following its independence in 1578 from Brunei's influence, Sulu began to expand its thalassocracy to parts of the northern Borneo.
-Both the sultanates who ruled northern Borneo had traditionally engaged in trade with China by means of the frequently-arriving Chinese junks.
-Despite the thalassocracy of the sultanates, Borneo's interior region remained free from the rule of any kingdoms.
+In 1457, he founded the Sultanate of Sulu; he styled himself Paduka Maulana Mahasari Sharif Sultan Hashem Abu Bakr.
+Following its independence in 1578 from Bruneian control, the Sultanate of Sulu began to expand its thalassocracy to parts of northern Borneo.
+Both sultanates who ruled northern Borneo had traditionally engaged in trade with China by means of the frequent Chinese junks.
+Outside of the two thalassocratic states, Borneo's interior remained free from the rule of any kingdoms.